Harry’s Bar in Venice. After Hemingway and Moorcock

 Jerry Cornelius sat in Harry’s Bar at a corner table.
 He faced the entrance so he could see Catherine coming in.
 Others were coming in now.
-Venice was hot in the summer, and they blinked as their eyes adjusted to the interior light.
+They blinked as their eyes adjusted to the interior light.
 The bartender nodded at them and started to wipe the counter down again.
 He wanted a bar of his own.

 On the wall above Jerry’s head hung a picture of Harlequin and Columbine taken at the Carnival.
 He folded up the copy of Corriere della Sella and made room for two new Martinis.